What is Help To Buy?

-If you’re a first-time buyer in England ready to make the move to an Avant home, Help to Buy could be everything you need to kick-start your journey.
-With a Help to Buy: Equity loan the government lends you up to 20% of the value of your new home and you only require a 5% deposit.
+If you’re a first-time buyer in England ready to make the move to an Avant home, the government Help To Buy Equity loan could be everything you need to kick-start your journey.
+The government lends you up to 20% of the value of your new home and you only require a 5% deposit.

-HOW DO I PAY OFF THE GOVERNMENT LOAN?
+HOW DO I PAY OFF A HELP TO BUY LOAN?

 You won’t be charged loan fees for the first 5 years of owning your home.
 In the 6th year, you’ll be charged a fee of 1.75% of the loan’s value.
 After this, the fee will increase every year for up to 20 years.
 The increase is worked out by using the Retail Prices Index plus 1%.